tylernix/tylernix.me/_posts/modify-keyboard-to-improve-efficiency.md

 [Goku](https://github.com/yqrashawn/GokuRakuJoudo) (technically GokuRakuJoudo) is “a tool that lets you manage your Karabiner configuration with ease.”

-It basically turns this JSON
+Instead of writing this JSON

 ```json
 {